 - Evidence of neuroendocrine tumor, duodenal adenocarcinoma, or ampullary adenocarcinoma

-- Received neoadjuvant chemotherapy
+- Received neoadjuvant chemotherapy for their pancreatic adenocarcinoma

 - Evidence of disease recurrence or metastasis following surgical resection at any time prior to the first vaccination administration; most patients will undergo restaging midway through adjuvant chemotherapy and at the completion of therapy; however, timing of imaging is at the discretion of the patient’s medical oncologist

 - History of other malignancy =< 3 years previous with the exception of basal cell or squamous cell carcinoma of the skin which were treated with local resection only or carcinoma in situ of the cervix

 - Receiving any other investigational agents, or has received an investigational agent within the last 30 days